 Advantages of Being a Landlord

-You cannot count on having a stable income from your rental property for all twelve months of the year.
-Residential lease agreements typically last a year or longer, and even if your house or apartment is in a high demand area, there is still going to be transition time between tenants.
-This transition time is typically one to two months, depending upon the condition of the apartment when the previous tenant moves out and how quickly you can find a new tenant.
-There may also be times when your rental property may stand vacant for a longer period of time.
-For instance, if the rental property you are trying to lease out is a luxury home, your asking price for rent will understandably be higher, which leads to a smaller base of people that may be interested in your property.
+You can't count on having a stable income from your rental property for all 12 months of the year.
+Residential lease agreements typically last a year, and even if your house or apartment is in a high-demand area, you must account for transition time between tenants.
+This transition time could be one to two months, depending on the apartment's condition, when the previous tenant moves out, and how quickly you can find a new tenant.

 Tax Benefits for Owning Rental Property

-In its current form, the tax code is full of laws that only serve to benefit people who rent out residential properties.
-One of the advantages of being a landlord is the ability to take numerous deductions, many times after ending up with a net loss from their rental income.
-This may sounds like a bad thing, but you might be able to deduct this net loss from other sources of income, like your wage income from employment.
+The U.S. tax code contains laws that benefit people renting out residential properties.
+One of the advantages of being a landlord is the ability to take many deductions after ending up with a net loss from their rental income.
+This sounds like a bad thing, but you can deduct this net loss from other sources of income, like your wage income from employment.

-Here is a list of some of the major tax deductions that may be available to residential landlords that do not own large numbers of properties:
+Here is a list of some of the major tax deductions available to residential landlords who don't own large numbers of properties:

-- Interest This is often the largest deduction on a landlord's taxes.
-This includes payments made on interest on a mortgage taken out to either buy or improve a rental property.
-It can also include interest on credit cards that were used in the rental business.
+- Mortgage interest: This is often the most significant deduction on a landlord's taxes.
+This includes payments made on interest on a mortgage to buy or improve a rental property.

-- Depreciation Residential landlords can deduct the purchase price of the rental property from their taxes over a period of twenty-seven and a half years.
+- Depreciation: Residential landlords can deduct the purchase price of the rental property from their taxes over 27 and a half years.

-- Repairs Any repairs that a landlord pays for on the rental property due to the landlord responsibilities, such as repainting, plumbingetc, can be fully deducted for the tax year in which the repairs were paid for.
+- Repairs: Landlords can deduct repairs on the rental property due to the landlord's responsibilities, such as repainting, plumbing, etc., for the tax year they paid for the repairs.

-- Travel Landlords can deduct for travel expenses if the travel is related to their landlord responsibilities.
-However, the Internal Revenue Service carefully reviews these deductions, so it is important to keep accurate records.
+- Travel: Landlords can deduct travel expenses related to their landlord responsibilities.
+The Internal Revenue Service (IRS) reviews these deductions, so keep accurate records.

-- Home office- Landlords can deduct expenses incurred in operating a home office, provided that certain requirements are met.
+- Home office: Landlords can deduct expenses incurred in operating a home office if they meet the requirements.

-This list is not exhaustive, though, so be sure to check with a tax expert to learn more about landlord tax deductions.
+This list is not exhaustive and is not legal or financial advice.
+Consult with a tax expert to learn more about landlord tax deductions.